learnk8s/learnk8s.io/src/custom-authentication/content.md

 _The next step is to install Kubernetes with kubeadm._

-The crucial point here is the configuration of the Webhook Token authentication plugin, which has to be done during the installation of Kubernetes.
+The crucial point here is the enabling and configuration of the [Webhook Token](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#webhook-token-authentication) authentication plugin.

-The Webhook Token authentication plugin is enabled by setting the [`--authentication-token-webhook-config-file`](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/) command-line flag of the API server.
+As you can see in the [Kubernetes documentation](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#webhook-token-authentication), the Webhook Token authentication plugin is enabled by setting the [`--authentication-token-webhook-config-file`](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/) command-line flag of the [API server binary](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/).

-The value of this command-line flag must be a configuration file that describes how to access the webhook token authentication service.

-The format of this configuration file is described in the [Kubernetes documentation](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#webhook-token-authentication).
+The value of this flag must be a configuration file that describes how to access the webhook token authentication service — the format of this file is described in the [Kubernetes documentation](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#webhook-token-authentication).

-Here's how this file looks like (save the following in a file named `authn-config.yaml` on the compute instance):
+Here's how the file looks like for your webhook token authentication service:

 ```yaml|title=/root/authn-config.yaml
 apiVersion: v1